Kamalabot/windsurf_cascades/electronjs_app/instructions.md

 - Press = to see the result
 - Use C to clear the display

+### Terminal Interaction
+- Open a new terminal via menu: `Terminal > New Terminal`
+- Keyboard shortcut:
+  - Windows/Linux: `Ctrl+T`
+  - macOS: `Cmd+T`

 ## Development Notes
 - The application uses vanilla JavaScript for calculations
 - All scientific calculations are performed using JavaScript's Math object
 - Geometric calculations include formulas for basic shapes
 - The UI is built with HTML/CSS and features a responsive design
 - Error handling is implemented for invalid inputs
+- Terminal integration uses Electron's `child_process` for terminal spawning and `xterm.js` for terminal rendering and interaction

 ## Troubleshooting
 - If the application doesn't start, ensure all dependencies are properly installed
-- Check that all files (main.js, index.html, styles.css, renderer.js) are in the same directory
+- Check that all files (main.js, index.html, styles.css, renderer.js, terminal.html, terminal.js) are in the same directory
 - Verify that the package.json has the correct configuration
 - Make sure you have Node.js and npm installed on your system
+- Ensure Node.js and Electron versions are compatible for terminal integration
+- Check system shell configuration for terminal integration

 ## Network Troubleshooting